raynebc/editor-on-fire/bin/readme.txt

 Description
 -----------

-EOF is a song editor for the game Frets On Fire.
-Since playing the game I have wanted to make my own songs but I was disappointed in the usability of other software.
+EOF is a song editor for the many rhythm games.
+Since playing Frets on Fire I have wanted to make my own songs but I was disappointed in the usability of other software.
 I set out to make my own editor that makes song creation easy.

 Installation